DarssiniRamesh/ekyc-application-125058-126439/EKYCBackendService/README.md

 Express-based backend service for the EKYC Suite.
 It exposes REST APIs for authentication, KYC onboarding, and document uploads, with SQLite for persistence and Swagger docs.

+Important: The OpenAPI spec is generated dynamically at runtime from JSDoc comments.
+Use the live spec at /openapi.json instead of any static files to ensure all routes (including POST /documents) appear correctly.

 ## Prerequisites
 - Node.js 18+ and npm
 - (Dev) SQLite is bundled; no external DB setup needed for local use